reapbooster/FreshDrupalMI/README.milken.md

 4. Most of the time ```language.entity.en.yml``` will have a UUID added to the top of the file.
 Discard the changes to this file.
 The uuid on the default language will only cause problems with importing the config.

+## Exporting Content ( Nodes, Taxonomy terms etc... ) ##

+To export content in order to have it import automatically on site build, follow the next steps.

+1. ```drush dcer taxonomy_term --folder=some/folder/within/web/root``` To export all taxonomy_term content into the given path

+2. Then place the exported files into web/modules/custom/milken_migrate/content/taxonomy_term

+3. When the module Milken_Migrate is enabled, it will load the content into the site automatically.

+4. The content will also be loaded automatically on every site build.